nasriyasoftware/HyperCloud/README.md

 ___
 ## Features
-HyperCloud has more featues and advanced configurations.
+HyperCloud has more features and advanced configurations.

 #### Enable Debugging
 You can enable debugging to get more details about operations and errors.